 - Add the deep-fried chicken to the sauce.
 Coat the chicken with the sauce thoroughly.
 Serve.

-It is peculiar that how on earth an American dish is named after a Chinese general who lives in the eighteenth century.
-Before we reveal how the name of an ancient general is associated with a modern American cuisine, you may be curious about who he is.
+It is peculiar that how on earth an American dish is named after a general who lives in the eighteenth century.
+Before we reveal how the name of an ancient general is tagged with a modern American dish, you may be curious about who he is.

 General Tso is called Zuo Zongtang (左宗棠) in Chinese.
 There isn’t any exact pronunciation of his surname 左 in English, and the closest proximation Tso is eventually accepted.

-Remember the epic biography film The Last Emperor starring John Lone?
-This film is the documentary about the final era of the Qing dynasty and is the best way to learn more about the last dynasty of China.
-Although this film does not mention about General Tso, there is another less known but mouthwateringly entertaining film called The Search For General Tso depicts the origin of General Tso’s chicken.
+Remember the epic biography film The Last Emperor stating John Long?
+This film is a documentary about the final era of the Qing dynasty and is the best way to learn more about the last dynasty of China.
+Although this film does not mention General Tso, there is another less known but mouthwateringly entertaining film called The Search For General Tso depicts the origin of General Tso’s chicken.

 Created by a Taiwanese chef

-The name General GTso's Chicken was created by Chef C.K.
-Peng (彭长贵) from Taiwan during the 1950’s.
-Chef Peng is a native of Hunan Province, where General Tso’s was born.
-Chef Peng moved to Taiwan after the chaotic aftermath of the China civil war.
+The name of the dish was created by Chef C.K.
+Peng (彭长贵) from Taiwan during the 1950s.
+Chef Peng is from Hunan Province, where General Tso’s was born.
+He moved to Taiwan after the chaotic aftermath of the China civil war.

-Fast forward to the 1970’s, Chef Peng went to New York to set up his restaurant and served the typical Hunan cuisine which was unknown by the Americans.
+Fast forward to the 1970s, Chef Peng went to New York to set up his restaurant and serves the typical Hunan cuisine which was unknown by the American.
 He improvised the authentic Hunanese chicken and highlighted it as the house specialty of his restaurant.
-This light battered chicken thigh coated with sweet and sour sauce was an instant hit and eventually become the epitome of Hunanese cuisine outside the mainland China.
+This light battered chicken thigh coated with sweet and sour sauce become an instant hit among the American and become the epitome of Hunanese cuisine outside mainland China.